up201806330/Retrospective-Wall/README.md

 - The **Server side**, where the *Firebase* database lives and stores all users' data .

 The technologies we chose were *Flutter*, so in the end it would be easier to merge with the **open-cx** project and our class' work, and *Firebase*, since it fit well into our needs and would be simpler than handling the *back-end* ourselves.
+The *FlutterFire* library's components take care of all the communication with the database, and this ease of mind was a major deciding factor for us.

 ### Prototype